Dannyftm/AuthoriType/README.md

-# StrictType
+# AuthoriType

 ## What is it
-TypeStrict is a parser which analyzes string and turns it into a readable output.
+AuthoriType is a parser which analyzes string and turns it into a readable output.

 ## How do I use it
 idk yet